Differentiating frictionally locked asperities from kinematically coupled zones: Application

-Utilizing realistic elastic structures, our benchmark test \remove{clarifies}\add{implies} that the assumption of perfect elasticity is fairly inaccurate in modeling interseismic motions (\ref{subsec:appresult}).
-Including such off-fault inelastic effects as well as unmodeled topography and elastic heterogeneity, we account for Green's function errors by the method of \citet{yagi2011introduction}.
-Their method assumes the error term ${\bf e}$ consists of observation errors and Green's function errors, both of which are approximated by Gaussian variables independent of each other:
+We account for the off-fault physics unmodeled in the assumed Green's function as Green's function errors.
+We follow the method of \citet{yagi2011introduction} and treat the error term ${\bf e}$ as a summation of observation errors and Green's function errors, both of which are approximated by Gaussian variables independent of each other, now expressed as

 where $\sigma^2$ and $\Sigma^2$ are scale factors that represent the magnitudes of observation errors and Green's function errors, respectively.
 Because data include Green's function errors multiplied by slip (deficits), the error term ${\bf e}$ depends on the model parameters.
-The proportionality between Green's function errors and Green's function expresses the fact that path effects and site effects are generally proportional to Green's function itself~\citep{yagi2011introduction}.
-The estimation method of data covariance in eq.~(\ref{eq:errorterm_explicit}) is established in slip inversions~\citep{yagi2011introduction} using Akaike's Bayesian information criterion~\citep[ABIC, here the same role as model likelihood;][]{akaike1980use,yabuki1992geodetic} by using Laplace's approximation~\citep{yagi2011introduction}\remove{ with Laplace's approximation}.
-In this study, we first estimate the data covariance ($\sigma^2 {\bf I}+\Sigma^2 {\bf Hs}_{\rm d}{\bf s}_{\rm d}^{\rm T}{\bf H}^{\rm T}$ in eq.~\ref{eq:errorterm_explicit}) from the optimal coupling inversion (our benchmark estimate Fig.~\ref{fig:kinematiccouplinginversion}a) according to \citet{yagi2011introduction} and used this data covariance estimate when computing the locking inversion.
+The proportionality between Green's function errors and Green's function expresses the fact that path effects and site effects are generally proportional to Green's function itself~\citep{yagi2011introduction}; the primary cause of Green's function errors for our analysis is suggested to be off-fault inelastic deformation from coupling inversions (\ref{subsec:appresult}).
+The estimation method of data covariance in eq.~(\ref{eq:errorterm_explicit}) is established in slip inversions~\citep{yagi2011introduction} based on Akaike's Bayesian information criterion~\citep[ABIC, here the same role as model likelihood;][]{akaike1980use,yabuki1992geodetic}.
+In this study, we first estimate the data covariance ($\sigma^2 {\bf I}+\Sigma^2 {\bf Hs}_{\rm d}{\bf s}_{\rm d}^{\rm T}{\bf H}^{\rm T}$ in eq.~\ref{eq:errorterm_explicit}) from the optimal coupling inversion (our benchmark estimate Fig.~\ref{fig:kinematiccouplinginversion}a) according to \citet{yagi2011introduction} and use this data-covariance estimate when performing the locking inversion.
+As developed in \S\ref{sec:transdim}, the optimal solution of our locking inversion is the maximum-likelihood estimation given the number of asperities selected by the BIC.

-Under those settings of the data, Green's function, and error statistics, we have conducted the \add{locking }inversion\remove{.
-Our locking inversion is likelihood-based using the transdimensional scheme} developed in the previous section.
-It is the maximum-likelihood method for a given number of asperities, and the optimal number of asperities is determined by data based on the model evidence, now approximated by the BIC.
-The asperity radii are assumed to be larger than 20 km, which is the mesh size of fault triangulation, and roughly the same or smaller than the observation point intervals of the offshore data we use, as detailed below.